 Wells Fargo & Co.
-(WFC), the largest U.S. home lender, reported a 13 percent rise in first-quarter profit (WFC), setting a record as the bank made more money on new mortgages and curbed losses from old ones.
+(WFC:US), the largest U.S. home lender, reported a 13 percent rise in first-quarter profit (WFC:US), setting a record as the bank made more money on new mortgages and curbed losses from old ones.

 Net income rose to $4.25 billion, or 75 cents a share, from $3.76 billion, or 67 cents, a year earlier, the San Francisco- based firm said in a statement today.
 While results beat the 73- cent consensus of analysts, they included a $400 million release from reserves and the company said expenses for this year may be at the high end of its forecast.
 The shares dropped 2.5 percent in New York.